Combat

 Morale

-Check morale whenever a casualty threshold is met during any phase of the round — not just at round's end.
-Roll 2d6; if the result exceeds the group's Morale score, they break: surrendering or fleeing as the referee sees fit.
+Check morale whenever one of the following conditions are met.
+Roll 2d6, if the result exceeds the group's Morale score, they break: surrendering or fleeing as the referee sees fit.

 Check morale when: